'Squid Game''s Jung Ho-yeon is the first Korean actress to be featured on the 'TIME100 Next'

 “The first time I saw Ho-yeon was in a video, after I had spent three tiring months in search of an actress to play the role of Sae-byeok in Squid Game,” Hwang recalled, before adding that he “didn’t have high expectations” for Jung, considering she had no prior acting experience.
 “In less than 10 seconds, I found myself sitting upright, captivated by what was on the screen.
 Instantly, I knew she was going to be Sae-byeok.”

-Although Hwang described her acting in her original audition clip as “somewhat unfamiliar and stiff compared with other season actors”, he noted that Jung was not timid at all.
+Although Hwang described her acting in her original audition clip as “somewhat unfamiliar and stiff compared with other seasoned actors”, he noted that Jung was not timid at all.
 “Nor did she want to hide the fact that she didn’t have any acting experience.
 She seemed to acknowledge and accept her weaknesses, and was committed to overcoming them,” he wrote.

 “I often joke around and call her a ‘warrior’.
 There’s no doubt that she has the skill and courage to fight her numerous battles.
 And I hope her acting career can become a true resting area, not her battleground,” Hwang concluded.